Cheesewaffly/COMPFEST14-CTF-Writeups/Simple Calculator/README.md

 a:2:{i:0;s:6:"evalit";i:1;s:20:"echo "Hello world!";";}
 ```

-And sure enough it works!
-Next step is to encode it to base 64 and put it in the url!
+Next step is to encode it to base64 and put it in the url!

 ```
 103.185.38.238:17227/?input=YToyOntpOjA7czo2OiJldmFsaXQiO2k6MTtzOjIwOiJlY2hvICJIZWxsbyB3b3JsZCEiOyI7fQ==